simonjstanford/wpf-notes/Controls/Ink Canvas.md

 - `None – You can’t drawn on the InkCanvas at all
-- `Ink` – You can draw strokes, using a mouse or stylus -` GestureOnly – Responds to gestures, does not allow drawing.
+- `Ink` – You can draw strokes, using a mouse or stylus
+- `GestureOnly` – Responds to gestures, does not allow drawing.
 Used to let the user draw a shape and then the application tries to determine the shape they drew, e.g. circle, square.
-- InkAndGesture – Responds to gestures, or allows drawing
+- `InkAndGesture` – Responds to gestures, or allows drawing
-- Select – You can select elements that you previously drew
+- `Select` – You can select elements that you previously drew
-- EraseByPoint – You can use the mouse or stylus as an eraser
+- `EraseByPoint` – You can use the mouse or stylus as an eraser
-- EraseByStroke – You can erase entire strokes by clicking on them
+- `EraseByStroke` – You can erase entire strokes by clicking on them

 ## Style
 You can specify a number of different drawing attributes that affect how new strokes appear when drawing on an InkCanvas control.
-You set the DefaultDrawingAttributes property of the InkCanvas to an instance of the DrawingAttributes class, which contains properties that you can set to change how new strokes appear.
+You set the `DefaultDrawingAttributes` property of the `InkCanvas` to an instance of the `DrawingAttributes` class, which contains properties that you can set to change how new strokes appear.

-You can modify the style of existing strokes by changing the instance of the DrawingAttributes class associated with the desired object in the InkCanvas.Strokes collection.
+You can modify the style of existing strokes by changing the instance of the `DrawingAttributes` class associated with the desired object in the `InkCanvas.Strokes` collection.

-Properties of DrawingAttributes include:
+Properties of `DrawingAttributes` include:

-- Color – the color of the new stroke
+- `Color` – the color of the new stroke
-- Height – height of the brush used to draw a stroke
+- `Height` – height of the brush used to draw a stroke
-- Width – width of the brush used to draw a stroke
+- `Width` – width of the brush used to draw a stroke
-- FitToCurve – if true, smooths out the stroke
+- `FitToCurve` – if true, smooths out the stroke
-- IsHighlighter – if true, stroke is somewhat translucent, simulating a highlighter
+- `IsHighlighter` – if true, stroke is somewhat translucent, simulating a highlighter